cargocult/idm-django-utils/README.md

 precision, smaller if you want the code to be smaller), and it stores and indexes the resulting id.

-### JSON and Pickle fields
+### Pickle fields

-These are two ways to store arbitrary data structures in Django.
-Both provide automatic deserialization and serialization.
+This a way to store arbitrary data structures in Django and it provides automatic deserialization and serialization.

 ### Password field